Dionysis Marinos to ET: “normal” is ambiguous 2024-03-31 15:24:37

 Interview with Iuli Tsakalou

 Dionysis Marinos, as a narrator, in the infinite transformations he follows justifies the smallest detail each time, believing that everything can be done through this new journey of his.
-The author talks about his book “San Normal” which was recently published by Metaichmio publications.
+The author talks regarding his book “San Normal” which was recently published by Metaichmio publications.

 Reading your book I felt that the heroes have a Dostoyefsian background.
 What is your need to follow a narrative logic more demanding than traditional form on this journey?

 The truth is that while I was writing the book I did not have Dostoyevsky in mind.
 On the other hand, Fyodor has “marked” the reading and writing mood of all of us so much that, obviously, he will always appear somewhere.
 Even if it’s inadvertent.
 I tried to make a “squadron” of heroes, who would all together make up one person in the end.
-This, after all, could be done on non-traditional terms.
+This, following all, might be done on non-traditional terms.
 I chose the “method” of the spin-off novel, as it allowed me to jump from one story to another and at the end have the freedom to reconstruct and join them all together.
 Which happens, anyway, in the last chapter of the novel.
 The road to writing is never easy, but it’s the only one I know.
 So, no, I’m not afraid of him.
 On the contrary, I long for him.

 How normal can a town called San Normal be?

 The title of the novel “plays” with this dichotomy.
 Typically, San Normal is a town like any other.
-It could be ours.
+It might be ours.
 However, it hides some secrets that, I want to believe, are worth getting to know and “walking” through.
-Let’s think about it another way: how “normal” are the cities we live in?
+Let’s think regarding it another way: how “normal” are the cities we live in?
 I would answer as much as the people who inhabit them.
 Therefore, the concept of “normal” is always ambiguous.

 Men, women, strange animals, a white lion and a writer who sees his book being written by someone else join their fates.
 After all, why can’t anyone who enters San Normal come out with anything?